anand434/Minor-Project/Neural Net/readme.txt

 2.run the src file
 	linux / mac : python3 src.py
 	windows : python src.py
-3. Or simply open the  " .ipynb"  in juypter notebook
+3. Or simply open the  jupyter notebook in the directory by typing "jupyter notebook" in terminal.

 // Output